 - Don’t put yourself into an unsafe situation.
 If something is beginning to get weird, or you’re beginning to feel uncomfortable with the person or goings-on around you, just remove yourself.
 It’s not worth sticking around to see what may unfold.

-- Do not feel obliged to tell strangers everything about you if they ask: your full name, age, whether you’re married, where you’re staying, where you’re going… What complete stranger needs to know all that?
-If you’re uncomfortable with the questions (or who’s asking them), just tell a few lies.
+- Do not tell strangers everything about you if they ask: your full name, age, whether you’re married, where you’re staying, where you’re going… If you’re uncomfortable with the questions (or who’s asking them), just tell a few lies.

 - It’s best not to get super drunk; by all means, have a few drinks, but being totally wasted just means a higher chance of somehow getting yourself into a dangerous situation.